How to Know If Ecuador Is Safe to Travel to (It Is)

 A vista over the city of Cuenca, Ecuador

-The issues that are affecting the current safety of Ecuador for tourists have to do with drug trade.
+The issues that lead people to wonder is Ecuador safe for tourists have to do with drug trade.
 In January 2024, two major gang leaders escaped prison and set off a chain of terror and violence throughout the nation.
 In Ecuador, there are 22 narco groups that control the drug smuggling trade through the country and the president of the country wants to get rid of all of the groups to prevent the country from becoming a true narco state.
 This friction has led to murders and kidnappings, especially in cities that are crucial to the success of the drug trade.
 The ports of Ecuador are an important part of the drug trade of cocaine to the United States and Europe and are thought to be part of the Mexican drug trade pipeline as well.

 What Part of Ecuador Is Safe to Visit?